deepchecks/deepchecks/README.md

 --->
 ## 🧮 How does it work?

-At its core, Deepchecks includes a wide variety of built-in Checks, for testing all types of data and model related issues.
+At its core, deepchecks includes a wide variety of built-in Checks, for testing all types of data and model related issues.
 These checks are implemented fo various models and data types (Tabular, NLP, Vision), and can easily be customized and expanded.